JetBrains/kotlin-web-site/docs/topics/native/native-memory-manager.md

 require sweeping, or have to be created first.

 The Kotlin/Native memory allocator comes with protection against sudden spikes in memory allocations.
-It prevents situations where the mutator starts to allocate a lot of garbage quickly, and the GC thread cannot keep up with it, making the memory usage grow endlessly.
-In this case, the GC forces Stop-the-World phase until the iteration is completed.
+It prevents situations where the mutator starts to allocate a lot of garbage quickly and the GC thread cannot keep up with it, making the memory usage grow endlessly.
+In this case, the GC forces a stop-the-world phase until the iteration is completed.

-You can monitor memory consumption yourself, check for memory leaks, and adjust memory consumption if necessary.
+You can monitor memory consumption yourself, check for memory leaks, and adjust memory consumption.

 ### Check for memory leaks

 To access the memory manager metrics, call `kotlin.native.internal.GC.lastGCInfo()`.
-It returns statistics for the last run of the garbage collector.
+This method returns statistics for the last run of the garbage collector.
 The statistics can be useful for:

 * Debugging memory leaks when using global variables
-* Checking if there are any leaks when running tests
+* Checking for leaks when running tests

 ```kotlin
 import kotlin.native.internal.*